 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2009.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 551 Total first-time, first-year (freshman) women who applied 1,068 Total first-time, first-year (freshman) men who were admitted 477 Total first-time, first-year (freshman) women who were admitted 801 Total full-time, first-time, first-year (freshman) men who enrolled 199 Total part-time, first-time, first-year (freshman) men who enrolled 10 Total full-time, first-time, first-year (freshman) women who enrolled 295 Total part-time, first-time, first-year (freshman) women who enrolled 21
+Total first-time, first-year (freshman) men who applied 609 Total first-time, first-year (freshman) women who applied 1,160 TOTAL 1,769 (Not part of Common Data Set) Total first-time, first-year (freshman) men who were admitted 462 Total first-time, first-year (freshman) women who were admitted 760 TOTAL 1,222 (Not part of Common Data Set) Total full-time, first-time, first-year (freshman) men who enrolled 210 Total part-time, first-time, first-year (freshman) men who enrolled 12 TOTAL 222 (Not part of Common Data Set) Total full-time, first-time, first-year (freshman) women who enrolled 270 Total part-time, first-time, first-year (freshman) women who enrolled 12 TOTAL 282 (Not part of Common Data Set)